How To Write Tests

 Tests: 1 passed, 0 failed, 0 skipped, 0 ignored, 0 filtered out

 Looks good!
-The result also prints the success data, corresponding to the error message triggered when the function panicked.
 Now let’s introduce a bug in our code by removing the condition that the new

 function will panic if the value is greater than 100